 What does the first Fall bill show?

-The first bill for the upcoming academic year shows actual tuition and fees for returning students who have registered.
-Freshmen tuition and fees are estimates and may change upon registration due to lab fees, credit overloads, or a transfer to or from the Engineering school.
+The first bill for the upcoming academic year shows actual tuition and fees for students who have registered.

-Room and board charges are actual charges for returning students, if room and board selections have been made.
-Freshmen room and board charges are estimates pending final selections made over the summer.
+Room and board charges are actual charges for students, based on their room assignment.
 Final charges may be higher, based on actual assignments later in the summer.
-Meal plan changes will result in bill adjustments, as well.
+Meal plan changes could result in bill adjustments, as well.